The emblematic bird of Québec is the Snowy owl!

-I am well adapted to the cold climate where I live.
-I have very dense down and my beak and talons are covered with feathers.
-My white feathers are more or less striped with brown markings depending on my sex.
-The multiple dark markings on my body if I am a female provide camouflage when I nest on the ground.
+I am well adapted for the coldest temperatures.
+I have very dense down and even my talons and beak are covered with feathers.
+My white plumage is more or less striped with dark brown lines depending on my sex.
+The more numerous brown stripes on the body of females make it very difficult to see them when nesting on the ground.